01 of 06

 02 of 06

-Day One: How to Combine the Wheat and Teff Flours
+Day 1: How to Combine the Wheat and Teff Flours

 While traditional Injera uses teff flour and is gluten-free, our recipe uses a mixture of wheat and teff flour.
 Here's how to mix the two: In a mixing bowl, combine the flours and salt.
 Add the lukewarm water, stir just to combine.
 Cover loosely with a paper towel, and let the mixture stand overnight.
 To maintain proper fermentation, the mixture's ideal temperature exposure is between 59 and 73 F. Anything more than 95 F would ruin the fermentation process.Continue to 3 of 6 below.